 - Neck pain and stiffness

-- Numbness or tingling in the arms and shoulders
+- Numbness or tingling in your arms and shoulders

-- Weakness or loss of feeling in the arms
+- Weakness or loss of feeling in your arms

-- Headaches radiating from the back of the skull
+- Headaches radiating from the back of your skull

 - Loss of balance